pecknigel/learning-resources/index.md

 Consider this the entranceway.
 We start with a live view of the learning initiatives that are underway.

-There’s something fir everyone.
+There’s something for everyone.
 All levels of learners are catered for.
 Take a look around and [book a session](https://prescriptionfree.academy/) when you’re ready to get started.

 ---